 The operation resulted in the death of Al-Qaeda’s leader at the time, and in the subsequent books and movies, DEVGRU would ascend beyond its already highly respected role as Tier 1 operators.
 The team would become the face of America’s unrelenting and specialized pursuit to fight terrorism, for better or worse.

-3. Contemporary Operations
+3. Contemporary Operations of DEVGRU

 Beyond Neptune’s Spear, Gothic Serpent, Enduring Freedom and a myriad of other operations, DEVGRU has participated in operations in essentially any theatre that the American military operates.
 Aside from infrequent publicly disclosed operations, the actual usage of DEVGRU in a contemporary sense is very hard to know.
 As with all Tier 1 Special Forces, their actual deployments are rarely disclosed, even years after their deployments are complete.